Check Out Our No-Filter Selfie

-In the course of its existence, PPH arranged an extensive contact database, suitable for even the pickiest clients.
+Throughout its existence, PPH arranged an extensive contact database suitable for even the pickiest clients.

-All the employers should make a deposit into the escrow account, hence it is safer to use PeoplePerHour than many other similar platforms without any deposits.
+All employers should deposit into the escrow account.
+Hence, it is safer to use PeoplePerHour than other similar platforms without deposits.

 PPH mobile app makes all the transactions swifter and easier.